 The use of empirical method estimations provides an additional degree of verification for streamflow gauges with less than 25 years of record.
-It is also noted that the calibration process (i.e. calibration on other Whangarei District catchments, noted that this catchment is not calibrated) identified uncertainty with the streamflow records for high flows.
-The uncertainty of high flow extrapolation at these gauges could result in further uncertainty of flow estimate methods that rely solely on streamflow gauge data.
-Despite this, results are fit for purpose of mapping riverine flood hazard zones across the entire Northland region and to update existing flood intelligence
+It is also noted that the calibration process on other Whangarei District catchments, (this catchment is not calibrated) identified uncertainty with the streamflow records for high flows.
+The uncertainty of high flow extrapolation at these gauges could result in further uncertainty of flow estimation methods that rely solely on streamflow gauge data.